Free LASIK Consultation!

-With LASIK, a thin flap is made across the surface of the eye using a microkeratome.
-This highly sophisticated device allows the laser to be applied to the deeper layers of the cornea underneath the flap, reshaping the underlying tissue.
+In LASIK, a thin flap is made across the surface of the eye using either a microkeratome or a femtosecond laser, the flap is then folded back exposing the the corneal bed.
+Creating this flap allows the laser to be applied to the deeper layers of the cornea underneath the flap, reshaping the underlying tissue.
 The flap is then laid back in place, usually requiring no sutures.
-The patient feels nothing during the process.

 Both procedures are effective in the correction of myopia and astigmatism.
 The chart below illustrates the differences: